apisec-inc/apisec-run-scan/README.md

 ## Example usage

 The APIsec credentials are read from github secrets.

-NEVER STORE YOUR SECRETS IN THE REPOSITORY.
+**Warning:** Never store your secrets in the repository.

 ```yaml
 - name: Trigger APIsec scan